Vision - Birth Through Adolescence

 Changes in vision can occur without you or your child realizing it and without obvious symptoms.
 Annual eye exams are covered for all children ages 0-18 so there is no reason not to have your child's eyes examined regularly!

-Eye See...
+Kindergarten students are also able to take part in the Eye See...
 Eye Learn program which provides free eyeglasses for children who require them.

 Be Alert!

 Be alert for symptoms that may indicate your child has a vision problem.
-Note if your child frequently:

 • Loses his or her place while reading.